-- appointment of the Chief Executive Officer or equivalent and other senior executives and the determination of their terms and conditions including remuneration and termination; - driving the strategic direction of the Company, ensuring appropriate resources are available to meet objectives and monitoring management's performance; - reviewing and ratifying systems of risk management and internal compliance and control, Codes of Conduct and legal compliance; - approving and monitoring the progress of major capital expenditure, capital management and significant acquisitions and divestitures; - approving and monitoring the budget and the adequacy and integrity of financial and other reporting; and - ensuring a high standard of corporate governance practice and regulatory compliance and promoting ethical and responsible decision making.
+- appointment of the Chief Executive Officer or equivalent and other senior executives and the determination of their terms and conditions including remuneration and termination; - driving the strategic direction of the Company, ensuring appropriate resources are available to meet objectives and monitoring management's performance; - reviewing and ratifying systems of risk management and internal compliance and control, Codes of Conduct and legal compliance; - approving and monitoring the progress of major capital expenditure, capital management and significant acquisitions and divestitures;

+- approving and monitoring the budget and the adequacy and integrity of financial, sustainability and other reporting; and - ensuring a high standard of corporate governance practice and regulatory compliance and promoting ethical and responsible decision making.

-The board meets on a regular basis to review the performance of the Company against its goals both financial and non-financial.
-In normal circumstances, prior to the scheduled board meeting, each board member is provided with a formal board package containing appropriate management and financial reports.
+The Board meets on a regular basis to review the performance of the Company against its goals both financial and non-financial (including climate change, environmental, social and governance).
+In normal circumstances, prior to the scheduled Board meeting, each Board member is provided with a formal Board package containing appropriate management and financial reports.

-The responsibilities of senior management including the Chief Executive Officer or equivalent are contained in letters of appointment and job descriptions given to each appointee on appointment and updated at least annually or as required.
+The responsibilities of senior management, including the Chief Executive Officer or equivalent, are contained in letters of appointment and job descriptions given to each appointee on appointment and updated at least annually, or as required.